susam/fxyt/README.md

 YY
 ```

-At the end of evaluation, the dat stack contains only two values, so
+At the end of evaluation, the data stack contains only two values, so
 they decide the values of the blue and green components.
 The red
 component is set to 0.
 Thus each cell gets a shade of cyan.
 Finally
 consider this code: